overture-stack/website/markdown/documentation/song/installation/configurations/id.md

 - **LOCAL:** Represents a local-to-Song ID Management that persists in internal memory and is thread-safe.
-- **FEDERATED_DYNAMIC_AUTH:** Represents the usage of an external ID service that uses dynamically managed authorization tokens (e.g. JWTs).
-- **FEDERATED_STATIC_AUTH:** Represents the usage of an external ID service that uses statically defined tokens for authorization.
+- **FEDERATED:** Represents a external ID service using either dynamic JWT tokens or statically defined keys for authorization.

 <Warning> You cannot mix and match local/external ID management.
 Either all IDs are locally managed by Song, or all IDs are managed by external services. </Warning>